wasp-lang/wasp/waspc/README.md

 ## Typical development workflow
 1. Create a new feature branch from `main`.
-2. If you don't have good/reliable working HLS (Haskell Language Server) in your IDE, you will want to instead run `./run ghcid` from the root of the project: this will run a process that watches the Haskell project and reports any Haskell compiler errors.
+2. If you don't have a good/reliable working HLS (Haskell Language Server) in your IDE, you will want to instead run `./run ghcid` from the root of the project instead: this will run a process that watches the Haskell project and reports any Haskell compiler errors.
 Leave it running.
-   NOTE: You will need to install `ghcid` globally first, you can do it with `cabal install ghcid`.
+   NOTE: You will need to install `ghcid` globally first.
+You can do it with `cabal install ghcid`.
 3. Do a change in the codebase (most often in `lib/` or `cli/` or `data/`) (together with tests if that makes sense: see "Tests").
    Fix any errors shown by HLS/`ghcid`.
    Rinse and repeat.
-4. Once close to done, run `cabal test` to confirm that project is passing tests (new and old).
+4. Once close to done, run `cabal test` to confirm that the project's tests are passing (both new and old).
 5. If needed, confirm that `examples/todoApp/` is working correctly by running `cabal build` first, to build the wasp executable, and then by running that executable with `cabal run wasp-cli start` from the `examples/todoApp/` dir -> this will run the web app in development mode with the current version of your Wasp code.
    Manually inspect that app behaves ok: In the future we will add automatic integration tests, but for now testing is manual.
 6. When all is ready, and if you modified any Haskell dependencies, regenerate the cabal freeze file.
    You can do this by running `rm cabal.project.freeze && cabal freeze` (or `./run refreeze`).
-7. Squash commits into one commit (or a few if that makes sense) and create a PR.
+7. Squash all the commits into a single commit (or a few in case it makes more sense) and create a PR.
    Keep an eye on CI tests -> they should all be passing, if not, look into it.
 8. If your PR changes how users(Waspers) use Wasp, make sure to also create a PR that will update the documentation, which is in a [separate repo](https://wasp-lang.dev/docs/tutorials/getting-started).
 9. Work with reviewer(s) to get the PR approved.